ThomasVitale/llm-apps-java-spring-ai/observability/vector-stores/observability-vector-stores-pgvector/README.md

 By default, logs, metrics, and traces are exported via OTLP using the HTTP/Protobuf format.

+In Grafana, you can query the traces from the "Explore" page, selecting the "Tempo" data source.
+You can also explore metrics in "Explore > Metrics" and logs in "Explore > Logs".

 ## Calling the application

 > [!NOTE]